 When it comes to buying a car, particularly a used one, having a flexible budget is essential.
 Flexible budgeting allows you to adjust your spending plan according to your current financial situation and any unexpected changes that might occur.
 This adaptability is crucial in managing your finances effectively and ensuring you make a purchase that won't strain your resources. - read more

-The Australian Securities and Investments Commission (ASIC) has commenced a thorough review of the motor vehicle finance sector, aiming to bolster consumer protections and ensure industry-wide compliance.
-This initiative is particularly focused on the experiences of borrowers in regional and remote areas, including First Nations communities. - read more
+The Australian Securities and Investments Commission (ASIC) has commenced an in-depth review of the motor vehicle finance sector, aiming to bolster consumer protections, particularly for borrowers in regional and remote areas, including First Nations communities.
+This initiative underscores ASIC's commitment to ensuring fair and responsible lending practices across Australia. - read more